vector-of-bool/vector-of-bool.github.io/_drafts/cm_resources.md

 ```

 We do not manipulation of the path: We assume that the caller of
-`_cm_encode_fpath` will pass us in the path that they want encoded, exactly as
+`_cm_encode_fpath` will pass us in the path that they want to be encoded,
-they want it.
+exactly as they want it.
 To make us of this, we need to change up
 `_cmrc_generate_intermediate_cpp` a little bit:

 ```cmake